 The new legislation also provided for an Education IRA whereby you can contribute $500 a year for a child until age eighteen.
 When the child reaches age thirty, the Education IRA converts to a Plus IRA.

 Finally, under the new tax-law provisions, you can withdraw money from your traditional IRA before age fifty-nine and a half for only two purposes without incurring a penalty—for education and for first-time home buying.

 The file cabinet picture is a simple and accessible way for you to see where the investments in your Money Machine ﬁt into your financial picture.
 If you have cash in a bank or money market account, think of it as being in a “To Be Filed” basket alongside the three file cabinets.
-That’s because a money market account is a glorified savings account with low interest rates and it is not an investment to serve you as a productive wealth builder.
+That’s because a money market account is glorified saving account with low-interest rates and it is not an investment to serve you as a productive wealth builder.
 It’s money that’s waiting for a place to go.
 If your company or employer provides an IRA or a 401(k) plan or if you have an IRA on your own, it’s in File Cabinet No. 2.
-And I know you’re wondering about File Cabinet No. 3, because the private pension plan is a newly talked about, but important, strategy for growing money these days.
+And I know you’re wondering about File Cabinet No. 3 because the private pension plan is a newly talked about, but important, strategy for growing money these days.

 Time and energy are the real premiums of our lives.
 Once your investments are neatly arranged in the drawers, you can see what investments will produce taxable or tax-free income, and you can apply the Rule of 72 to see how those investments will prosper.
 Finally, you’ll be able to estimate your cash ﬂow from your Money Machine.